lukasturcani/stk/docs/source/basic_ea_example.rst

 One of the main things that will significantly improve our quality of life, is replacing our file writing, with a molecular database.
 We will use AtomLite_ for this.

-AtomLite_ is a molecular database which written to a simple file, making it really easy to get started.
+AtomLite_ is a molecular database which is written to a file, making it really easy to get started.

 .. _AtomLite: https://atomlite.readthedocs.io

-So let's create our database in the ``basci_ea.db`` file:
+So let's create our database in the ``basic_ea.db`` file:

 .. code-block:: python